zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 ``[ACTIVATION_HEIGHT_N, ACTIVATION_HEIGHT_{N+1})`` (i.e. including ``ACTIVATION_HEIGHT_N`` and excluding
 ``ACTIVATION_HEIGHT_{N+1}``), on which consensus rule sets are defined.

-Consensus rules themselves (and any network behavior or surrounding code that depends on them) MUST be gated by block height checks.
+When a consensus rule depends on activation of a particular upgrade, its implementation (and that of any network behavior or surrounding code that depends on it) MUST be gated by a block height check.
 For example:

 .. code:: cpp